fetchai/docs-archived/docs/etch-language/states.md

 endfunction
 ```

-This test is useful for scenarios in which you use states to see who has what, as you might do in a token contract where you need to keep track of who has the tokens.
+This test is useful for scenarios in which you use states to see who has what, as you might do in a token contract where you need to keep track of token ownership.

 ## State references and scope